Maryland Positive Behavior Support Training

 • Assuming all people with disabilities have experienced trauma

-• Asking other people about their opinions in conversations
+• Asking other people for their opinions in conversations

 • Highlighting and celebrating strengths and achievements in a sincere manner